Jeff Ayars

 Jeff Ayars is an American filmmaker and actor known for writing, directing, and performing in the comedy duo Cannibal Milkshake alongside Dan Rosen.
-He is also known for the film Philadelphia, Ti Amo (2011) starring Rebecca Rittenhouse, his Tribeca Film Festival selection The Snapstory, his acting in FBI: International and his horror feature This Is Our Home.
+He is also known for the film Philadelphia, Ti Amo (2011) starring Rebecca Rittenhouse, his Tribeca Film Festival selection The Snapstory, his acting in FBI: International and his horror features This Is Our Home and Voices Carry.
+Ayars will soon be seen alongside Melissa Leo in the upcoming feature film Mother Wolf.

 Education

 Ayars grew up in Media, Pennsylvania, where he attended Penncrest High School and was one of 595 students in the country to receive a national writing award from the NCTE during his senior year.
 Ayars went on to attend Cornell University from 2008 to 2013, graduating with a Bachelor of Fine Arts.
-During his time at Cornell, Ayars produced videos for the The Cornell Daily Sun and other companies and campus organizations.
+During his time at Cornell, Ayars produced videos for The Cornell Daily Sun and other companies and campus organizations.
 While on a brief hiatus from Cornell, Ayars studied creative writing at The University of Pennsylvania, where he published a satire of Franz Kafka.
 Ayars' film and pop-culture thesis was an exploration of personas in film using Ryan Gosling quotations.

 Career

 As a child, Ayars was in two television commercials for the Philadelphia Phillies in 1993 and 1994.
 His father, NBC Sports executive and Emmy Award winner Robert Ayars, who at the time worked for the PRISM television network, shot and directed the commercials.

 Ayars has gone on to act, produce, direct, edit, and write for various forms of media such as online content, film, television, documentary, short film, and commercial.

+Ayars is currently the Head of Video Production at Blackbird, where he directs their talkshow, Take Me To Your Spot, featuring influencers, entertainers, and chefs such as Chris Bianco.

 Cannibal Milkshake

 Cannibal Milkshake is a comedy partnership between Jeff Ayars and his Cornell University classmate Dan Rosen.
 The duo produces, writes, directs, edits, and acts in their videos, and are frequent contributors to The New Yorker.
 Ayars and Rosen's sketches have also been featured by CollegeHumor, Funny or Die, Comedy Central, Fortune Magazine, and Elizabeth Banks' WhoHaHa network.
 Their work is largely tech-world satire and movie parodies, notably featuring Ayars performing as a crazed Bradley Cooper, Oscar Awards-hungry Leonardo DiCaprio, finance-bro Ryan Gosling, and James Bond as a stressed-out dad.
-Ayars and Rosen have also performed live at New York City venues like the Upright Citizens Brigade Theatre and The People’s Improv Theater, where Ayars performed live with actor Richard Kind and comedian Judy Gold in 2021.
+Ayars and Rosen have also performed live at New York City venues like the Upright Citizens Brigade Theatre and The People's Improv Theater, where Ayars performed live with actor Richard Kind and comedian Judy Gold in 2021.